top of page

 Literature review

 In the 50 papers, 30 tools and approaches (i.e. tools used in the design context like a customer journey to visualize product-use, or in the dementia context like VR for health professionals to experience aspects of dementia themselves) were found and clustered.
-Three tools and one approach were selected for further research because of their potential to transfer an empathic understanding for PwD in the design context; (1) personas are a commonly used tool in design practice to keep in mind the user for the entire duration of the design process and literature suggests that empathy directed towards one person from the user-group can lead to an empathetic understanding towards the entire population [19], however the use of personas is often criticized for representing stereotype interpretations of the user-group [9, 16], (2) storyboards trigger designers to imagine product-use, combining the designers’ empathy towards the user with their own viewpoint as a designer [14], (3) life story boxes contain artefacts that physically represent the life of a care home resident for staff to gain a deeper understanding into the preferences and interests of the residents [4], and in (4) the empathic handover approach a principal designer has direct contact with PwD and transfers these insights to the design-team by making use of empathic questions (i.e. questions to relate to PwDs experiences) and role-play, followed by an ideation session [23].
+Three tools and one approach were selected for further research because of their potential to transfer an empathic understanding for people with dementia in the design context; (1) personas are a commonly used tool in design practice to keep in mind the user for the entire duration of the design process and literature suggests that empathy directed towards one person from the user-group can lead to an empathetic understanding towards the entire population [19], however the use of personas is often criticized for representing stereotype interpretations of the user-group [9, 16], (2) storyboards trigger designers to imagine product-use, combining the designers’ empathy towards the user with their own viewpoint as a designer [14], (3) life story boxes contain artefacts that physically represent the life of a care home resident for staff to gain a deeper understanding into the preferences and interests of the residents [4], and in (4) the empathic handover approach a principal designer has direct contact with people with dementia and transfers these insights to the design-team by making use of empathic questions (i.e. questions to relate to people with dementia's experiences) and role-play, followed by an ideation session [23].
 In the expanded empathic handover approach an evaluation of the outcomes from the ideation session is added to the approach [25].

 Iterative process in the educational context